-Legendary U.S. rockers KISS opened up their European leg of the Monster tour in Friends Arena, Solna, Sweden on 1’st of June.
-The show was the World Premier of bands new spectacular stage titled “Spider”.
+Legendary U.S. rockers KISS opened up their European leg of the Monster tour in Friends Arena, Solna, Sweden, on 1’st of June.
+The show was the World Premier of bands new spectacular stage titled “Spider.”
 Now, two days later, the KISS circus arrived in Helsinki.
-The band has been a regular visitor to Finland during past few years but there’s still a lot of demand for the band since they sold over 15,000 tickets in Hartwall Arena.
-It’s KISSin’ time again!
+The band has been a regular visitor to Finland in recent years, but there is still a lot of demand for the band.
+KISS now sold over 15,000 tickets at the Hartwall Arena, and the event was sold out.
+It’s KISSin’s time again!

-The event was opened by Finnish band: Reckless Love, but due schedule problems I had to skip them over and just wait for KISS to begin.
-It was announced that that KISS will start at 09:00 PM and now the schedule was very accurate.
-The black curtain with a huge KISS logo hid the new platform until the famous, “You wanted the best, you got the best” shout begun the show impressively.
-The curtain fell into the floor and whole band, with the exception of drummer Eric Singer, is lowered down from the roof with giant spider.
-There was a huge amount of explosives and fire in the air when the band headed into opening song “Psychco Circus”.
-After the spectacular start the band continued with classics “Shout it out Loud” and “Let Me Go, Rock & Roll” during which the band’s playing was more or less lost.
-It was quite a cacophony for a while but the initial stiffness was quickly forgotten admiring the massive spider stage structure and the entire wall-sized video screens.
-KISS is still a show band in the fullest sense.
+The Finnish band opened the event: Reckless Love, but due to schedule problems, I had to skip them over and wait for the KISS show to begin.
+It was announced that KISS would start at 09:00 PM, and now the schedule was very accurate.
+The black curtain with a colossal KISS logo hid the new platform until the famous, “You wanted the best, you got the best” shout begun the show impressively.
+The curtain fell into the floor, and the whole band, except for drummer Eric Singer, is lowered down from the roof with a giant spider.
+There were many explosives and fire in the air when the band headed into the opening song “Psychco Circus.”
+After the spectacular start, the band continued with classics “Shout it out Loud” and “Let Me Go, Rock & Roll.”
+It was noteworthy that during the first couple of songs, playing the band sounded pretty cacophonous.
+However, the technical issues and low stiffness were soon forgotten as the audience focused on admiring the new large Spider stage, stunning full-wall video screens, and the band’s massive pyrotechnics.
+KISS is still a show band in the full sense of the word.

-Paul Stanley once again proved his showman skills as the man got the Hartwall Arena’s middle-aging audience to shout along quite loudly whenever he wanted so.
-It was great to notice that the KISS-graduate institution is thus secured in the future since the audience was not consisting only of men in their forties but there was also a significant population of young fans in there.
-KISS is an institution to the extent that it does not afford any compromise of their classic stunts.
-Gene Simmons did his famous fire breathing before epic “War Machine”.
-The blood spitting and flying on the top of stage was seen prior “God of Thunder”.
-During the “Love Gun” it was Paul Stanley’s turn to fly to the other side of the field podium.
-Tommy Thayer shot rockets from his guitar after “Outta This World” and Eric Singer shot down a pair of “spider’s feet” from the roof with his cartoon-like bazooka.
+Paul Stanley once again proved his showman skills as the man got the Hartwall Arena’s middle-aging audience to shout along loud whenever he wanted so.
+There were also many young fans and female fans in the audience, so it was great to notice that the KISS-graduate institution is also secured in the future since the audience was not consisting only of men in their forties.
+KISS is an institution to the extent that it does not afford any compromise of its classic stunts.
+Gene Simmons did his famous fire breathing before the epic “War Machine.”
+The blood spitting and flying on the top of the stage was seen before “God of Thunder.”
+During the “Love Gun,” Paul Stanley’s it was turn to fly to the other side of the field podium.
+Tommy Thayer shot rockets from his guitar after “Outta This World,” and Eric Singer shot down a pair of “spider’s feet” from the roof with his cartoon-like bazooka.

-Tonight’s set list was following the same pattern as on the previous legs of the tour.
-It consisted of all the usual standards mixed with some newer material.
-There were two tracks included from MONSTER and “Say Yeah” from previous album SONIC BOOM.
-Perhaps the biggest, and the only, surprise was when the band performed their 80’s hit “Heaven’s on Fire”.
-The song has been off from the set for years and it was definitely a great addition.
+Tonight’s setlist was following the same pattern as it was on the previous leg of the tour.
+It consisted of the usual KISS standards spiced with three newer tracks; “Hell Of Hallelujah,” “Outta This World,” and“Say Yeah.”
+Perhaps the biggest, and the only, surprise was when the band performed their 80’s hit “Heaven’s on Fire.”
+The song has been off from the set for years, and it was definitely a great addition.
 However, it seemed that KISS suffered the same as any older rock band.
-In public opinion the early albums are the most legendary and the reactions were always considerably lower when something newer material was played.
-But in general, the new songs worked out well and the band itself was very excited to play them.
-The whole band gave their best on stage but there is no doubt that Simmons was the star of the event.
-It must be admitted that although Stanley has received a lot criticism about his voice he was now doing much better compared to a few previous tours.
-However, the band knows his limitations, and it was easy to notice that the key has now dropped in order to facilitate man’s work.
+In public opinion, the early albums are the most legendary, and the reactions are always considerably lower when something newer material is played.
+But in general, the new songs worked out well, and the band itself was very excited to play them.
+The whole band gave their best on stage, but there is no doubt that Simmons was the star of the event.
+It must be admitted that although Stanley has received a lot of criticism about his voice, he was now doing much better compared to few previous tours.
+However, the band knows his limitations, and it was easy to notice that the guitar tuning has been dropped down a lot to make his work easier.

-Overall, the show was a pure spectacle and it was definitely a worth of money.
-There were some minor technical problems there but still, in visual wise, this was perhaps the greatest show what KISS has ever created.
-The spider stage looks amazing and it was worth of all the hype what has been said about it.
-There was enough pyro and bombs used to blow a small town away from the map.
-The set list was good, perhaps a bit too safe, but all in all it was really great to witness that after all these years the band is still going strong.
+Overall, the show was a pure spectacle.
+There was some minor technical problems, but visually this was perhaps the most incredible show what KISS has ever created.
+The spider stage looks terrific, and it was worth of all the hype that has been said about it.
+There was enough pyro and bombs used to blow a small city away from the map.
+The setlist was good, perhaps a bit too safe, but all in all, it was great to witness that after all these years, the band is still going strong.